Apollo Global Management's shares surge on resignation of CEO Black

 By Chibuike Oguh

-NEW YORK, Jan 26 (Reuters) - Apollo Global Management Inc APO.N shares surged more than 5% on Tuesday, as investors viewed the resignation of CEO Leon Black, following an investigation into his ties with late financier and convicted sex offender Jeffrey Epstein, as bolstering the private equity firm's fundraising efforts.
+NEW YORK, Jan 26 (Reuters) - Apollo Global Management Inc APO.N shares surged more than 7% on Tuesday as investors viewed the resignation of CEO Leon Black as bolstering the private equity firm's fundraising efforts.

+Black stepped down after an investigation into his ties with late financier and convicted sex offender Jeffrey Epstein.

 The independent review, conducted by law firm Dechert LLP, found Black was not involved in Epstein's criminal activities.
 But it concluded Black paid Epstein $158 million for advice on tax and estate planning and related services between 2012 and 2017, a decision that Black said he regretted.